ecomfe/veui-docs/one/docs/en-US/components/column.md

 Default content: The value of the field corresponding to the [`field`](#props-field) prop in the table `data` item.

-The slot props are all fields in the current row data in `data`.
+The slot props are all properties in the current row data in `data`.
 ^^^

 ^^^slot-sub-row